• Skip to Section

 Students rank how certain they are that a phenomenon is or is not light.
 Then we check in with Dr. Tom Folland via video (▶ What is Light?) to hear how he defines light.

-The student worksheet (➚ What is Light Worksheet) has space for students to rank how certain they are about whether or not a light-candidate is light, as well as room to notice similarities or surprises.
+The student worksheet has space for students to rank how certain they are about whether or not a light-candidate is light, as well as room to notice similarities or surprises.

 • light: electromagnetic radiation which includes the visible spectrum, as well as radio waves, infrared heat, x-rays, and more.